Table of Contents[Hide][Show]

-How to properly freeze a loaf of sourdough bread so that when it thaws, there is no sticking that could cause torn slices or loss of texture.
+How to properly freeze a loaf of sourdough bread so that when it thaws in the refrigerator, there is no sticking or mushiness that could cause torn slices or loss of texture.

 Do you bake your own sourdough bread or buy authentically made loaves from a small bakery?
 If so, you might have tried freezing it, especially if you use it fairly slowly at a rate of about 1-2 loaves per week like my family does.